sihorton/appjs-platform/README.md

 appjs-platform
 ==============

     appjs patch to support running packaged applications

-    This is a very early release of the patch so expect teething problems!

 Install
 ----

+    we are currently working on creating a pre-compiled zip for you to install.

-First download and extract the vanilla appjs [distribution for your platform](http://appjs.org/#download).
-Then download and extract [appjs-platform](https://github.com/sihorton/appjs-platform/zipball/master) into a folder on your desktop.
+Download and extract the vanilla appjs [distribution for your platform](http://appjs.org/#download).
+Then download [appjs-platform](https://github.com/sihorton/appjs-platform/zipball/master) extract into a folder on your desktop.
 Copy the data directory over the top of the data folder in the vanilla appjs folder from the distribution.
 This will update the app.js script, add a packagedApp2.js router for reading packaged applications and also add some modules for working with packaged applications.
 If running on windows then also copy app.exe over the built in app.exe if you want